How to Politely Defend Your Boundaries at Work

 But that’s almost never my starting point.

-Because when we try to ‘defend’ our boundaries like the Joan of Arc of work—we, of course, bring defensive energy.
+Because when you try to defend your boundaries like the Joan of Arc of work—you, of course, bring defensive energy.

 And this feels bad because it’s counter to the way women are socialized, to be nice, collaborative and accommodating people.

-And it makes us brittle and defensive and insecure.
+And it makes you brittle and defensive and insecure.

 Instead here’s what I tell women to do:

 Focus on the results you need to achieve.

 Where do we need to be in 30 days?
 90 days?